Despite what some may think sugar hasn’t been established as a cause of type 2 diabetesRead More

 Your body has a natural defence for this attack – saliva – it can remineralise or rebuild very early damage to our tooth enamel but this takes time.
 The number of times you subject your teeth to an acid attack (in other words eating or drinking!) and the amount you consume can have an impact on your dental health.

-You can minimise your risk of tooth decay by limiting the frequency of exposure to all ‘fermentable carbohydrates’ (including sugars) and increasing exposure to fluoride from sources such as fluoridated drinking water, salt, milk and (29).
+You can minimise your risk of tooth decay by limiting the frequency of exposure to all ‘fermentable carbohydrates’ (including sugars) and increasing exposure to fluoride from sources such as fluoridated drinking water, salt, milk and (16).
 Twice daily tooth brushing with fluoride toothpaste should also be encouraged.
-Visiting your dentist on a regular basis can also help.
+Visiting your dentist on a regular basis is also recommended.